jcalven/flutter_serper/README.md

 - Strongly-typed query and response models using Freezed
 - Type-safe responses for all API endpoints that match the Serper API schema
-- Common response inheritance through `SerperResponseMixin` for polymorphic handling
+- Common response inheritance through `SerperResponseMixin` for polymorphic handling of response types
 - Support for all Serper API endpoints:
   - Google Search
   - Images